cropcrusaders/Rust-Spray/DOCKERFILE_FIXES.md

 1. **Pre-configured toolchain**: They come with the appropriate Rust toolchain already installed for the target architecture.
 2. **No rustup needed**: Since the toolchain is pre-configured, there's no need to install or use rustup.
+3. **Cargo in non-standard location**: Cargo is installed but requires PATH configuration (`/root/.cargo/bin`).
-3. **Direct cargo usage**: You can use `cargo build` directly instead of `cross build` when inside the container.
+4. **Direct cargo usage**: You can use `cargo build` directly instead of `cross build` when inside the container.
-4. **Standard target directory**: The compiled binaries go to `target/release/` rather than the target-specific subdirectory.
+5. **Standard target directory**: The compiled binaries go to `target/release/` rather than the target-specific subdirectory.
-5. **Sysroot configured**: The system libraries and headers for the target architecture are pre-installed.
+6. **Sysroot configured**: The system libraries and headers for the target architecture are pre-installed.

 ## CI/CD Integration